fireship-io/fireship.io/hugo/content/lessons/node-crypto-examples/index.md

 - The same input will always produce the same output.
 - Fast to compute, but computationally expensive to find the original input
-- Small proability of collision (unique)
+- Small probability of collision (unique)

 {{< figure src="img/hash.png" caption="hash function diagram" >}}